Noise-Induced Randomization in Regression Discontinuity Designs

-Our main question here is whether our procedure is able to estimate this heterogeneity, i.e., whether it can accurately recover variation in treatment effects away from the cutoff.
-To this end, we consider two statistical targets: First, we consider estimation of the regression discontinuity parameter \eqref{eq:RDparam} at $c'$ away from the cutoff, and second we consider the policy-relevant parameter \eqref{eq:change_cutoff} quantifying the effect of changing the cutoff from $c$ to $c'$.
-When applying our method, we assume Gaussian errors in the running variable as in Assumption \ref{assu:noise} and, following Remark \ref{rema:noise}, set $\nu = 0.2043$ to match the lowest noise estimate provided in the Early Childhood Longitudinal Study dataset~\citep{ECLS}.
-We run our method as discussed in Section \ref{sec:practical} with a data-driven choice of bounds $M=M' = 0.31$; however, to accommodate values of $c'$ further from the cutoff, we consider non-zero weights on the slightly wider interval $[\ell, \, u] = c \pm 4\nu$.

-Results for both targets are shown in Figure \ref{fig:rddandpolicy}.
-We see that our method is able to recover heterogeneity in the regression discontinuity parameter \eqref{eq:RDparam} with remarkable accuracy, while we have some more difficulties in fitting the policy-relevant parameter \eqref{eq:change_cutoff}.
-In both cases, the confidence intervals provided by our approach cover the ground truth.
-Furthermore, as expected, they are narrowest near the cutoff $c = -0.2$, and get wider as we move $c'$ away from the cutoff.
+Our main question is whether our procedure is able to estimate this heterogeneity, i.e., whether it can accurately recover variation in treatment effects away from the cutoff.
+To this end, we consider two statistical targets: First, we consider estimation of the regression discontinuity parameter \eqref{eq:RDparam} at $c'$ away from the cutoff, and second, the policy-relevant parameter \eqref{eq:change_cutoff} quantifying the effect of changing the cutoff from $c$ to \smash{$c'$}.
+Results for both targets are shown in Fig.~\ref{fig:rddandpolicy}.
+Our method is able to recover heterogeneity.
+In both cases, the confidence intervals cover the ground truth.
+They are narrowest near the cutoff $c = -0.2$, and get wider as we move away from the cutoff.